 So how do Drops work?
-Or more specifically: how do we get them, and how can we get them quicker?
+Or more specifically: how do we get them, and how can we get them faster?

 First, the Basics

-A Drop is roughly equivalent to 1 US cent.
+A Drop is roughly equal to 1 US cent.
 So a $10,000US bike frame will cost roughly 1,000,000 Drops, while a $1500US wheelset will cost 150,000 Drops.
-Zwift obviously included some other factors when setting Drop Shop prices, but 1 Drop equalling 1 cent is a good way to visualize things.
+Zwift obviously included some other factors when setting Drop Shop prices, but 1 Drop equalling 1 cent is a good way to understand pricing.

-We know there are currently five factors affecting your “Drop rate” (how quickly you receive Drops):
+We know there are six factors affecting your “Drop rate” (how quickly you receive Drops):

 - Calories burned: this is the main factor

 - Distance: more distance=more Drops